What is eARC and how to set on Samsung Smart TV?

 Choose Digital Output Audio Format then PCM

-For further assistance, please contact our Chat Support or technical experts on 1300 362 603.
+For further assistance, please contact our Chat Support.
 To find your Samsung product's User Manual, head to Manuals & Downloads.

 This product should be mounted to a wall or other suitable surface to avoid serious injury.
 Find out more here.